Page 1: Biography

 Builder, businessman, politician, writer, philanthropist

-This biography, written by G. H. Sutherland, was first published in the Dictionary of New Zealand Biography in 1990, and updated in December, 2005.
+This biography, written by G. H. Sutherland, was first published in the Dictionary of New Zealand Biography in 1990.
+It was updated in December, 2005.

 Charles Rooking Carter was born in Kendal, Westmorland, England, on 10 March 1822, the second son of John Carter, a builder, and his wife, Hannah.
 An older brother, John, died in 1832.
 Charles's early education was by tutor in his own home until 1835, when he began two years at Samuel Marshall's Quaker school in Kendal.
 After his father's death from consumption in 1837, Charles was bound as an apprentice carpenter and joiner for seven years to John Brocklebank, of Staveley, near Kendal.
 When this firm foundered in 1839, Carter became apprenticed as a builder in Penrith.
 In September 1839 he began work as an apprentice in Gateshead, near Newcastle upon Tyne, where he remained until 1843.